-Additionally, we reviewed conference poster findings from a US-based multicenter case series of 19 children who had received risdiplam after initial treatment with onasemnogene abeparvovec.30 Patients experienced onset of symptoms at a median age of 2.6 months (range of 1 week to 6.5 months) and a diagnosis at 4.9 months (range 0 to 17 months).
-These children predominantly had two copies of SMN2 (79%) and were Type 1 SMA (84%).
-At baseline, the children had a mean CHOP-INTEND score of 26.2 (range 20 to 39) out of 64.
-In this population, the median time between diagnosis and administration of gene therapy was approximately one month (range 0.5 to 22), with six of the 19 children having received nusinersen treatment in between diagnosis and gene therapy.
-Consequently, patients received their first dose of risdiplam at approximately 14 months (range 7 to 25) after treatment with onasemnogene abeparvovec.
+Additionally, we reviewed findings from a US-based multicenter case series of 20 children who had received risdiplam after initial treatment with onasemnogene abeparvovec.30 Patients experienced onset of symptoms at a median age of 2.5 months (range of one week to 6.5 months) and a diagnosis at 4.6 months (range 0 to 17 months).
+These children predominantly had two copies of SMN2 (80%) and were Type 1 SMA (85%).
+At baseline, the children had a mean CHOP-INTEND score of 28.7 (range 20 to 45) out of 64.
+Patients received their first dose of risdiplam at a mean of 15.2 months after treatment with onasemnogene abeparvovec.
+The most common treatment sequence among the treated children was onasemnogene abeparvovec then risdiplam, used in 13 of 20 patients.
+The next common sequence was nusinersen, then onasemnogene abeparvovec, and finally risdiplam, used in six of 20 patients.